 After all, most misery, injustice, and corruption in the world is sustained by presumed “good people”, by “intelligent”, "successful", “nice”, law-abiding citizens.
 How?
-The human rights advocate Martin Luther King, Jr, (1929–1968) illuminated the answer for us:
+The human rights advocate and establishment critic Martin Luther King, Jr (1929–1968) illuminated the answer for us:

-“We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil.” [emphasis added]
+“We must learn that passively to accept an unjust system is to cooperate with that system, and thereby to become a participant in its evil.”
+(King, 1977) [emphasis added]

-The life conditions of an individual, and by extension of a society and the state of the world at large, are, as a rule, the outcome of what we as individuals focus(ed) on and/or have not focused on, such as errors and mistakes.
+The life conditions of an individual, and by extension of a society and the state of the world at large, are, as a rule, the outcome of what we as individuals focus(ed) on –or, respectively, have not focused on, such as errors and mistakes.

 Therefore, are “conventional goals”, the official concepts of human intelligence, prosperity, or success nothing but states of denial?
 Intellectually concocted notions devoid of any real compassion?